luanachen/awesomeBeers/README.md

 ## Architecture

 When possible, AwesomeBeers follows MVVM-C architecture.
-View controllers send events to the coordinator by using the delegate pattern.
+View controllers send events to the coordinator by using the delegate pattern and networking session stored in a interface using Facade pattern.

 ## Project structure